 Their breeding season usually stretches from October through February.

-The average clutch consists of two white eggs, which she incubates alone, while the male defends his territory and the flowers he feeds on.
-The young are born blind, immobile and without any down.
+An average clutch consists of 2 white eggs, which are incubated by the female alone.
+The chicks are born blind, immobile and without any down.

 The female alone protects and feeds the chicks with regurgitated food (mostly partially-digested insects since nectar is an insufficient source of protein for the growing chicks).
 The female pushes the food down the chicks' throats with her long bill directly into their stomachs.

 As is the case with other hummingbird species, the chicks are brooded only the first week or two, and left alone even on cooler nights after about 12 days - probably due to the small nest size.
 The chicks leave the nest when they are about 7 - 10 days old.